AdesisNetlife/yawds/README.md

 ## About

-A modern and portable Web development stack environment for the f*ing Windows OS
+A modern, complete, portable and configurable Web development stack environment for the f*ing Windows OS

-If you are a lucky developer, you should use [FrontStack](https://github.com/frontstack/frontstack) instead of YAWDS
+If you are a lucky developer, you should use [FrontStack](https://github.com/frontstack/frontstack) instead

 ## Installation